Remortgage

 Can I Remortgage with IVAs?

-The eligibility criteria for a remortgage with an Individual Voluntary Arrangement (IVA) will differ depending on whether you have a current IVA or a historical one.
+Remortgage eligibility with an Individual Voluntary Arrangement (IVA) varies depending on whether it’s current or historical.

 Can I Remortgage with debt management schemes?